Tlaxcala (city): The city

-The city center is compact and filled with colonial era building painted in colors such as burnt umber, salmon pink and mustard yellow.
+The city center is compact and filled with colonial-era buildings painted in colors such as burnt umber, salmon pink and mustard yellow.
 Most of these buildings are centered on the main square called the Plaza de la Constitución.
 This square measures 75 m on each side and was established when the Spanish laid out the city in 1524.
-The current name was given in 1813 to honor the Cádiz Constitution as well as the Mexican constitutions of 1857 and 1917.
-In the center of this square is the Santa Cruz Fountain which was donated to the city by Philip IV in 1646.
+The current name was given to the main square in 1813 to honor the Cádiz Constitution as well as the Mexican constitutions of 1857 and 1917.
+In the center of this square is the Santa Cruz Fountain, which was donated to the city by Philip IV in 1646.
 There is also a kiosk which was constructed in the 19th century.

-The Portal Hidalgo is on the east side of the main square, built as commercial space in 1550.
-It is still used as such today although the structures have been modified since then as seen in the differences in the columns and sizes of the arches.
-The city hall was moved from its centuries old home in the “Casas Reales” to this complex.
+The Portal Hidalgo is on the east side of the main square, built as a commercial space in 1550.
+It is still used as such today, although the structures have been modified since then, as seen in the differences in the columns and sizes of the arches.
+The city hall was moved from its centuries' old home in the "Casas Reales" to this complex.
 The interior is dominated by the city council chamber (Salón de Cabildos) along with various municipal offices.
-On the lower level inside its section of the arches, there is a cultural space called “La Tlaxcalteca” which sells regional handcrafts and other goods as well as books about Tlaxcala's history.
+On the lower level inside its section of the arches, there is a cultural space called "La Tlaxcalteca" which sells regional handcrafts and other goods as well as books about Tlaxcala's history.